Hoi-Jeon/Verilog-for-Mic-in-Matrix-Creator/README.md

 Whenever ***write_memory*** is read from the output of CIC filter, ***wr_data_addr*** increases and it is defines as  (7 bits for 128 FIR filter elements) + (3 bits for channels).
 However, this value is renamed as ***wr_addr_deinterlaced*** when storing in data buffer and its stucture is slightly changed as follows: (3 bits for channels) + (7 bits for 128 FIR filter elements).

 ##### Pipe line stage 1
 In the stage 1, FIR filter coefficients and microphone data from the data buffer are multiplied with each other.
-Here, it is very important to understand how ***read_pointer***, since it is the key pointer, which enables the following multiplication between FIR filter coefficient and microphone data from the data buffer:
+Here, it is very important to understand how ***read_pointer*** works, since it is the key pointer, which enables the following multiplication between FIR filter coefficient and microphone data from the data buffer:

 <pre>
 [0, 1, 2, ..., 126, 127]: FIR filter coefficients